vincent-picaud/NLS_Solver.jl/docs/src/unconstrained_nls.md

 nothing # hide
 ```

-All the remaining parts are identical:
+All the remaining parts are identical to the previously seen steps:

 ```@example session
 nls = Rosenbrock()